 Five Star Professional Wealth Manager Award

-Baron Financial Group Advisors Victor Cannillo, Anthony Benante, and James Shagawat are recipients of the Five Star Professional Wealth Manager Award in New Jersey for 2017.
-They are proud to be multi-year award recipients in NJ.
-Anthony Benante is also a Sarasota Five Star Professional Wealth Manager award recipient for 2014-2016.
+Baron Financial Group Advisors Victor Cannillo, Anthony Benante and Nicholas Scheibner are recipients of the Five Star Professional Wealth Manager Award in New Jersey for 2023.
+Victor, Anthony and Nicholas are proud to be multi-year-award recipients in NJ.
+Anthony Benante is also a Sarasota Five Star Professional Wealth Manager multi-year-award recipient.

 The rating may not be representative of any one client’s experience because the rating reflects an average of all, or a sample of all, of the experiences of the investment adviser’s clients.